HighlanderRobotics/Highlanders-Training/Stage-3-Writeups/Superstructure-Triggers.md

 ## Abstract

 This project is a [refactor of 8033s 2024 codebase](https://github.com/HighlanderRobotics/Crescendo/tree/superstructure-subsystem) to use an explicit finite state machine to control subsystems rather than simple Commands.
-This refactor would help with approaching the codebase and organizing behavior, but would add some amount of boilerplate and a m    onolithic file.
+This refactor would help with approaching the codebase and organizing behavior, but would add some amount of boilerplate and a monolithic file.

 ## Procedure and Findings